 Here’s how to keep your social media engagement rate on the rise.

-1. Actually be social
+1. Be truly social

 You probably wouldn’t go to a party just to launch into a speech and refuse to have any conversations, would you?
 To be engaging, you have to actually socialize, which means interacting with the people around you.